 - Reduce order errors by building the right product & delivering on schedule

 Start with your company’s goals and objectives, and take into account any future businesses your company plans on launching in the next five years when starting your search for an ERP system.
 It’s important to choose one that can scale with your business needs as you grow.
 Many companies are moving into early new businesses today and are looking for an ERP system that can keep pace and scale with their expansion goals.
-Bottom line: When you are selecting an ERP provider, think of them more as a partner in building your business first and a software vendor second.
-Evaluating each with this mindset will lead to a good fit with your current and future needs.
+Be sure to consider cloud-based ERP providers, many of who have greater agility and quicker development cycles than their larger competitors.
+PWC predicts that net new license revenues for traditional ERP systems have been declining since 2013 to a level that has already been surpassed by total revenues from cloud-based SaaS solutions.

 Key features to consider when evaluating ERP software options